 Available space is an increasingly important factor to be taken into account when deciding on the right instrument for you.
 Digital pianos are versatile instruments that are more compact than acoustic pianos; they are lighter in weight, making them easier to move; they are available in a wide range of styles and colours; the volume can be controlled; and you can plug in headphones to enable silent practice – and they don’t require tuning!

-Prices range from less than £400 for a portable stage piano, which might have a handful of instrument sounds but will include a good piano voice, up to nearly £6,000 for a very substantial digital piano with a much improved action, hundreds of voices, accompaniment styles, effects and all housed in a wooden grand piano style cabinet.
+Prices range from less than £500 for a portable stage piano, which might have a handful of instrument sounds but will include a good piano voice, up to multiple thousands for a very substantial digital piano with a much improved action, hundreds of voices, accompaniment styles, effects and all housed in a wooden grand piano style cabinet.
 Some even have a genuine weighted piano action.

 Our Haslemere showroom displays dozens of models including Yamaha P series portable digital pianos, YDP Arius models, and CLP, CVP and CSP Clavinovas.
-Roland instruments on display include models from the F and FP ranges of portable pianos, as well as RP, DP and HP digital pianos.
-We also offer Casio’s range of CDP portable pianos, and their PX Privia, AP Celviano, and GP Grand Hybrid models.
-We also stock Korg B1, D1 and G1 models, as well as their SP series.
-Bluthner is represented by their PRO88 stage piano, and their e-Klavier range of digital pianos.
+Roland instruments on display include models from the F and FP ranges of portable pianos, as well as RP, DP, LX and HP digital pianos.
+We also offer Kawai’s range of ES series portable pianos, along with their CN and CA series digital pianos and DG-30 digital grand piano.

 Our knowledgeable team is on hand, always ready to help with any queries.